DanielKrawisz/Entropy/Physics.md

 We will see that the law of inertia is more correct than Newton's second law.
 When Einstein's special theory is introduced, the principle of inertia will remain and

+Having established that no interaction implies no acceleration, is it also the case that no acceleration implies no interaction?
+No, for two reasons.
+The first is that two opposite forces can cancel each other out.
+This is why modern textbooks often change Newton's first law to say that a body does not divert from inertial motion unless there is a *net* force.
+Second, a body can have internal motions that that change without affecting its net motion.
+For example, a body could grow hotter or colder.
+As we will see, light and other things that move at the speed of light cannot change their speed, but they can still react to forces along their direction of motion.
+They all have a wavelength which can widen or shrink.

 ### Newton's Second and Third Laws